Learn-Together-Pro/CgArt/curriculum/tasks/3_aestetics/4_different_gobo_lighting.md

 # Create scene in Blender and make 4 renders with different gobo lighting techniques, [check out](https://www.youtube.com/watch?v=ElMM3u2MO5k)
-## REMARK
-### This exercise is given to test test your understanding of the material and foster the development of imagination.
+REMARK: This exercise is given to test test your understanding of the material and foster the development of imagination.
-## RESTRICTIONS
-### All renders should be provided in one image.
+RESTRICTIONS: All renders should be provided in one image.